PASTAplus/metapype-eml/README.md

 metadata using a flexible metadata content model in a hierarchical tree-like structure.
-Metapype only provides the primitives (as a Python application programmable interface) for operating on metadata; it is expected that client applications will use the Metapype API to build more robust and user friendly applications.
+Metapype only provides the primitives (as a Python application programmable interface) for operating on metadata; it is expected that client applications will use the Metapype API to build more robust and user-friendly applications.

 This version of Metapype is designed to reflect the content structure of the